-A Double Boiler is a kitchen tool that works on a principle very similar to that of a water bath (aka “bain-marie“): using water between the source of heat and the item being heated or cooked in order to moderate the level of heat being delivered.
-The heat delivered to the top saucepan will not exceed that of the boiling point of the water,
+A double boiler is a kitchen tool that works on a principle very similar to that of a water bath (aka “bain-marie“): using water between the source of heat and the item being heated or cooked in order to moderate the level of heat being delivered.
+The heat delivered to the top pot will not exceed that of the boiling point of the water.

 Many pots & pans sets have two saucepans that can either be used in their own right as saucepans, or stacked as a double-boiler.
 They are designed to stack tightly, so that the top one fits relatively snugly into the bottom one.